Posted on June 5, 2020

 We dedicate space on our platforms this week (and moving forward) to sharing resources in support of black lives, with special attention to black artists in our community.

 It is beyond time for us to speak up and take bolder action.
 The Durham Art Guild is committed to our role in dismantling systemic racism and white supremacy culture.
 We recognize that the people of color in our organization often bear more weight in moving this work forward and we are being mindful of that in this moment and as we move forward.
 DAG is prioritizing time to rework how we can best serve our black leaders, black artists, and other artists of color in our community.
 We will continue to listen, learn, engage and take action.
 This is lifelong work, and we are all in this together.

 We understand that as an organization we have not done enough.
 We commit to holding ourselves and our community accountable.
 We encourage our community to help hold us accountable.

-Stay tuned to this space, our newsletter, and our social media channels for additional resources and updates on our commitment to equity.
+Stay tuned to this space, our newsletter, and our social media channels for additional resources and updates on our ongoing commitment to equity, diversity and inclusion.